vemuladheeraj/SmartExpensesPrivatePolicy/TERMS_OF_SERVICE.md

 ## 1. Description of Service

 SmartExpenses is a personal finance tracking application that:
-- Automatically processes SMS messages from banks and financial institutions
+- Automatically processes SMS messages from banks and financial institutions with advanced spam filtering
+- **NEW**: Imports historical transaction data from Gmail emails with your consent
-- Provides financial insights, budgeting tools, and expense tracking
+- Provides financial insights, budgeting tools, and expense tracking with AI-powered categorization
-- Offers optional AI-powered financial coaching and analysis
+- Offers optional AI-powered financial coaching and analysis with Google AI Studio integration
-- Stores all data locally on your device for privacy and security
+- Stores all data locally on your device for privacy and security with AES-256-GCM encryption
+- Provides smart notifications for budget alerts and financial milestones
+- Supports biometric authentication and app lock for enhanced security

 ## 2. Eligibility